 You can probably tell that the three mission shapes ranged in difficultly, with Arkansas being the easiest and the Philippines being the most difficult.
 I'll had to admit that I didn't recognize Spain's outline, because I am so used to seeing it with Portugal filling in the gap on on the west coast.

 The Philippines was the great challenge of this project, but it was personally very fulfilling.
 The tracing, cutting and assembling of the 30 largest islands took many hours over a period of a few weeks.
 I wanted to be sure that if any Philippino looked at this cut out, they would be impressed with the accuracy of every island represented.
 Go ahead and check a map!
 The tough part of that is that most of these islands could hide under a quarter, many under a penny or dime-and islands don't lend themselves to any geometric corners or straight lines.
 Needless to say, my fingers were within 1 inch of the scroll saw blade at any given time.
 Many of the islands were so small that once the final cut was made to release them from the main block, they fell down into the interior of the machine and I would have to dig through the saw dust and recover them.
+I mounted all of the islands on a thin piece of poplar the same way I did with the Hawaii cut out I made in 2009 (posted previously).

 The flags were printed and mounted to small boards to elevate them from the side panel.